-Today only a few countries in Asia are members of the 1961 Apostille convention.
-These include Bahrain, Hong Kong, Israel, India, Macao, Mongolia, Oman, Tajikistan, Turkey, Uzbekistan, South Korea and Japan.
+To date, only few countries in Asia are members of the Apostille convention: Bahrain, Hong Kong, India, Israel, Japan, Macao, Mongolia, South Korea, Oman, Tajikistan, Turkey, and Uzbekistan.